dotnet/msbuild/documentation/wiki/Providing-Binary-Logs.md

 ⚠ NOTE: some build environments make secrets available using environment variables.
 Before sharing a binary log, make sure it does not expose API tokens or other important secrets.

-You can create a binary log by passing the `-bl` parameter to MSBuild.
+You can create a binary log by passing the `-bl` parameter to MSBuild (`MSBuild.exe` or `dotnet build`).
 You can explore the contents of the generated .binlog file using [MSBuild Structured Log Viewer](http://msbuildlog.com/) or in your browser using [Live Structured Log Viewer](https://live.msbuildlog.com).
 Note: We don't capture any data from binary logs viewed on your browser.

 [More details about binary logs](Binary-Log.md)